MicrosoftDocs/Hololens/hololens/app-deploy-app-installer.md

 Your app’s Solution Configuration must be either **Master** or **Release** as the App Installer will use dependencies from the store.
 See more about [creating app packages](/windows/msix/app-installer/create-appinstallerfile-vs).

 Apps that are installed via this method must be digitally signed.
-You'll need to use a certificate to sign the app.
+You need to use a certificate to sign the app.
 You can either get a certificate from the [MS Trusted CA List](https://ccadb-public.secure.force.com/microsoft/IncludedCACertificateReportForMSFT), in which case you won't need to take any extra action.
-Or you can sign your own certificate however that certificate will need to be pushed onto the device.
+Or you can sign your own certificate; however, that certificate needs to be pushed onto the device.

 - How to sign apps [using the Sign Tool.](/windows/win32/appxpkg/how-to-sign-a-package-using-signtool)